 Your level of English could affect your ability to get a job.
 Some jobs such as retail clerk positions provide an excellent opportunity to improve your English skills.
 Others will require perfect fluency.
 Last I heard, the government provides free English language training.
 Consider enrolling in one of these courses early.

 Having multilingual abilities will be an excellent asset to many employers in the global marketplace.
 Fluency in English may be required for many positions.
 If you are turned down from being hired for a new position due to your English language skills, you may wish to take additional training.

 Research the Canadian Job Market

-Knowing the demand and demand growth forecasts for the job positions you are seeking can help you tailor your resume and job search strategy to the targeted position.
+Knowing the demand and demand growth forecasts for the job positions you seek can help you tailor your resume and job search strategy to the targeted position.
 Start your job market research before entering Canada.
 You may, for example, locate to Ontario only to discover there is a high demand for your engineering skills in the oil and gas sector in Western Canada.
 Job research can also give you a head start on upgrading your qualifications.